samulieronen/ez-argparser/README.md

  {'type': str, 'count': 2}
 ```
 `type` specifies the type you want the input to be.
 Defaults to string if not provided.<br>
-Optional: `count` spcifies the number of arguments related to this key.<br>
+Optional: `count` spcifies the number of arguments related to this key.
+Defaults to 1 if not provided<br>
 * `'count': 'all'` will take the all the remaining arguments and store them to the key.
 <br>